1

 What jobs can humanoid robots do?

 Humanoid robots can perform tasks such as customer service, reception, healthcare assistance, and hospitality roles.
-They are often used in environments requiring interaction with humans, and their deployment involves programming, sensor integration, and sometimes AI for decision-making.
+They are often used in environments requiring interaction with humans, and skills in programming, robotics, and AI are essential for developing and maintaining these roles.

 How much do humanoid robot engineers make?

 Humanoid robot engineers typically earn between $70,000 and $120,000 annually, depending on experience, education, and location.
-Senior engineers with specialized skills in robotics, AI, and programming can earn higher salaries, especially in research or industry-leading companies.
+Senior engineers with specialized skills in robotics, programming, and AI can earn higher salaries, especially in research or industry-leading companies.

 Which 5 jobs will survive AI?

-Humanoid robotics professionals such as robotic engineers, AI specialists, maintenance technicians, human-robot interaction designers, and system integrators are likely to continue thriving as their roles involve complex problem-solving, creativity, and hands-on work that are difficult for AI to fully automate.
+Humanoid robotics professionals such as robotics engineers, AI specialists, maintenance technicians, human-robot interaction designers, and system integrators are likely to continue thriving as their roles involve complex problem-solving, creativity, and hands-on work that are difficult for AI to fully automate.
 These jobs require specialized skills, ongoing learning, and adaptability to evolving technologies.
-While AI can automate routine tasks, roles that involve designing, maintaining, and improving humanoid robots remain essential.
+While AI can assist in many areas, roles that involve designing, maintaining, and improving humanoid robots are expected to persist long-term.

 What is the difference between Humanoid Robotics vs Robot Software Engineer?